Merchant Fraud: How Fake Businesses Hurt Real Merchants

 Merchant fraud clearly hurts acquiring banks.
 This has latent effects for you as a merchant, though, as acquirers’ losses make it harder and more expensive for you to open and maintain a merchant account.
 As acquirers’ costs increase, they will have to pass those losses along to their merchant clients.
 That’s not the only liability here, though.

 The consequences of merchant fraud can vary depending on who’s benefitting from a merchant fraud scheme.
 It could expose an acquirer to chargebacks, network fines, and regulatory injunctions.
 It could also expose them to charges of facilitating criminal activity, which may carry serious legal consequences.
-If an acquirer gets caught up in such an investigation, it may result in legitimate merchant accounts—and the assets in those accounts—being frozen, which could mean your cash is inaccessible.
+If an acquirer gets caught up in a credit card fraud investigation, it may result in legitimate merchant accounts—and the assets in those accounts—being frozen, which could mean your cash is inaccessible.

 The same is true of authorized merchants who aid these criminals or do business with them.
 If you get implicated in transaction laundering, for instance, you may be on the hook for any activity carried out by the criminal.